In this article, we feature the top-ranked and most affordable online master’s in agriculture degree programs.

 Graduate Tuition/Fees: $5,714

 Southern Arkansas University’s online master’s in agriculture program is designed to prepare students to succeed in agricultural leadership and management positions and extension education.
 While the program is considered to be an on-campus program, all classes are available with an online option.
 Courses include advanced leadership for agriculture professionals, adult education in agriculture, methods of organizing and teaching career orientation, and philosophy of agricultural education.
 A total of 33 credit hours are required for completion of the program.
 Southern Arkansas University is ranked by major publications like U.S. News and World Report as a best regional institution in the South.
-The university’s affordable graduate tuition costs earn it a top spot on our list of the most affordable schools for an online master’s in agriculture degree for 2016-2017.
+The university’s affordable graduate tuition costs earn it a top spot on our list of the most affordable schools for an online master’s in agriculture degree.